Education and Training

 What will I study?

 This is a two-year, in-service qualification delivered as a part-time programme offered as evening provision - 3 hours per week.
+You will also be required to attend tutorials at pre-arranged times.

 What modules are covered?